oceanliu2018/Pima-Indian-Diabetes/README.md

 ## Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

 From the rest of the features, we re-add the age variables as it has a p-value that was very close to our threshold for significance.
-We found that in this new model, age becomes highly significant (8.00e-05), suggesting that the interaction of age with the other features in the full model decreases age's impact.
+We found that in this new model, age becomes highly significant (8.00e-05), suggesting that the interaction of age with the other features decreases the impact of age.
 ```r
 log3 = glm(test~glucose+bmi+diabetes+age,data = clean.pima,family = binomial)
 summary(log3)